 That’s because Jacoby Falls frequently has very little water flowing over its edge.
 However, if you can catch this waterfall at the right time, it’s truly one of the most beautiful waterfalls in Pennsylvania.
-And, while it’s not as tall as nearby Angle Falls, it’s also one of the tallest waterfalls in the area.
+And, while it’s not as tall as nearby Angel Falls, it’s also one of the tallest waterfalls in the area.

 Jacoby Falls is located in Lycoming County, north of Williamsport, Pennsylvania.
 The trailhead for the falls is located a short distance off of Route 87 on Wallis Run Road.

 This parking area is labeled Cotner Farm, but unfortunately, I was unable to find any of the history of the area’s name.
 If you know more about why it’s called this, please let me know as I’m always very interested in the history of these places.